 The party seeking deductions for rental property expenses can show the expenses through mortgage statements showing monthly mortgage payments, statements showing property taxes and association dues, and receipts and invoices for any necessary work done on the rental property.

 If either party in your child support case has rental income and rental expenses, be sure to discuss this issue with an experienced family law attorney in your jurisdiction.
-From offices in Fredericksburg, Fairfax and Manassas, the experienced family law attorneys at Livesay & Myers represent clients in child support cases across Northern Virginia.
+From offices in Fairfax, Ashburn, Fredericksburg and Manassas, the experienced family law attorneys at Livesay & Myers represent clients in child support cases across Northern Virginia.
 Contact us to schedule a consultation today.